BOARD OF DIRECTORS

 He says, “I believe that the combination of my Christian beliefs, and my people and process focus, will allow me to further support and guide LSSSC in 2020 and beyond.”

-Andrew and his wife Carol have two teenage daughters along with Andrew’s two older sons, Davis and Chase.
-Andrew and family are members of New Hope Lutheran Church in Agoura Hills.
+Mr. Mansmann and his wife Carol have two teenage daughters along with his two older sons, Davis and Chase.
+Mr. Mansmann and his family are members of New Hope Lutheran Church in Agoura Hills.

 Rick Davis